leblancjs/ecovo-user-service/README.md

 >For the moment, this service stores users in memory.
 All data will be lost
 >once it is shutdown.
 >
->Harold will still manually reply to `GET /users/me` requests as fast as he
+>Harold has been re-assigned to data entry alone.
+We'll find him another job
->can, though.
+>once we start using a database.
 Please be patient with him!
 >
 >![](https://hungarytoday.hu/wp-content/uploads/2018/02/18ps27.jpg)